 29. Subsidiary undertaking

-Launceston College is the sole trustee and sole member of Launceston College Nursery.
 Launceston College Nursery is an independent charity (charity number 1173933), operating as an unincorporated association.
 It was registered on 25 July 2017.
+Launceston College was the sole trustee and sole member of Launceston College Nursery during the prior year.